William West Harvey: Life and education

-He was born November 21, 1869 in Madison County, Kansas, moving to a farm near Berryton, Shawnee County, Kansas in 1877.
+He was born November 21, 1869, in Madison County, Kansas, moving to a farm near Berryton, Shawnee County, Kansas, in 1877.

 He graduated in 1896 from Emporia State Teachers College, going on to teach in rural schools and becoming the superintendent of Ellsworth city schools for two years.

 He studied law privately and was admitted in 1898 to he Kansas Bar.

 He owned a large ranch near to Ashland, Kansas.
+His had two brothers both Democrats, Alexander Miller Harvey was a Lieutenant Governor of Kansas and Louis S. Harvey a prominent Kansas lawyer who was thought to be a member of the Ku Klux Klan.